lukasz-wronski/vscode-ftp-sync/README.md

 ## Usage
 There are four commands available.
 You can access them from the command palette (Ctrl+Shift+P on Windows/Linux).

+You can also upload a single file by right-clicking on it in the left menu and choosing the "Ftp-sync: Upload File" command.

 ### Ftp-sync: Init
 Initializes a default FTP-Sync configuration file in the `.vscode` directory.
 Options can be customised as follows: